samsonpaul/jack.ly/sections/technical-projects/Wevther.md

-Wevther is a simple application that combines the Svvpply API with the weather in the city you're visiting the website from.
+Wevther is a simple application that combines the Svpply API with the weather in the city you're visiting the website from.

 It uses a heavily cached version of products from Svpply associated